DanielKehoe/learn-rails-copilot/10_Introduction.md

 You don't need to be a programmer to succeed with this book.
 You'll be surprised how quickly you become familiar with the Unix command line interface and the Ruby programming language even if you've never tried programming before.

-My book *Learn Ruby on Rails: First Steps* provides a primer for the Unix command line, the terminal, and a text editor.
+My other book *Learn Ruby on Rails: First Steps* provides a primer for the Unix command line, the terminal, and a text editor.
 If you have no experience with Unix commands, the terminal window, or a text editor, read the *First Steps* book first.
 Everything else you need is self-contained in this book.

-With this book, my aim is to introduce you to Rails and the techniques of web application development so you can launch a startup or begin a new career.
+With this book, my aim is to introduce Rails and the techniques of web application development so you can launch a startup or begin a career.

 ## What To Expect